willy-wagtail/raspberrypi-pihole/README.md

 ### Kill unnecessary system services

-List running services and disable services you don't need - e.g. wifi or bluetooth.
+To reduce idling power usage, and also reduce the area for compromise, we can list all running services and disable services you don't need - e.g. wifi, bluetooth or sound card drivers.

 To see all active services, run `sudo systemctl --type=service --state=active`.

-To disable the wifi service now, run `sudo systemctl disable --now wpa_supplicant.service`.

-To disable the bluetooth service now, run`sudo systemctl disable --now bluetooth.service`
+To disable the wifi service or the bluetooth service now, run `sudo systemctl disable --now wpa_supplicant.service` or `sudo systemctl disable --now bluetooth.service` respectively.

-If you wanted to enable a service again by running `sudo systemctl enable --now bluetooth.service`.
+If you wanted to enable a service again, run `sudo systemctl enable --now bluetooth.service`.

 ### Restrict ssh accounts